-- did not receive a certificate from your insurer - own the policy jointly with someone else (only include your share of the gain) - have a 'cluster' of policies with the same insurer and one or more has specific terms - have been a non-UK resident during the period you've been a beneficial owner of the policy - paid more than £100,000 a year into the policy or policies and you received a rebate of commission or you reinvested commission in the policy as additional premium - consider that the gain is wholly disproportionate and you wish to apply to HMRC to have the gain recalculated
+- did not receive a certificate from your insurer - own the policy jointly with someone else (only include your share of the gain) - have been a non-UK resident during the period you've been a beneficial owner of the policy - paid more than £100,000 a year into the policy or policies and you received a rebate of commission or you reinvested commission in the policy as additional premium - consider that the gain is wholly disproportionate and you wish to apply to HMRC to have the gain recalculated

-Box 46 If you've omitted income from boxes 11, 13 and 42 because you're claiming an exemption in relation to a transfer of assets, enter the total amount omitted
+Box 46 If you've omitted income from boxes 11, 13 or 42 because you're claiming an exemption in relation to a transfer of assets, enter the total amount omitted

-Boxes 10 to 13 and box 42 do not apply as long as the purpose of the transfer and any associated operations was not to avoid tax.
+Boxes 10 to 13 and box 42 do not apply as long as tax avoidance was not the purpose, or one of the purposes of the transfer or any associated operations.
 For transactions occurring on or after 6 April 2012, any income attributable to genuine transactions is exempt, where any liability imposed would constitute a restriction on the EU Treaty freedoms (for example, freedom of establishment or freedom of movement of capital).